whatwg/streams/ThinStream.md

   //
   // Available in "waiting" and "writable" state. waitSpaceChange()

-  // Locking interfaces.

-  // Creates and returns an ExclusiveStreamWriter instance.
-Once a writer is created, all methods
-  // and accessors on this stream throws until the writer is released.
-  //
-  // Available in all states if there is no existing active writer. getWriter()
 }

-// Once release() is called, all methods and accessors on this writer throw. class ExclusiveStreamWriter {
-  // - "locked" -> available
-  // - available -> "locked"
-  //   - (write()/close() are allowed) -> "closed", "aborted", "errored"
-  //     - "waiting" (backpressure not applied) -> "writable"
-  //     - "writable" (backpressure applied) -> "waiting"
-  //   - "closed -> "aborted", "errored"
-  //   - "aborted"
-  //   - "errored"
-  get state()

-  get writable()
-  get space()
-  waitSpaceChange()

-  get errored()
-  get error()

-  write(argument)
-  close()
-  abort(reason)

-  release()
-}

 class UnderlyingSource {
   // delegate contains:
+  // - Readability signaling
   //   - markWaiting(): Tells the stream that nothing is ready for synchronous reading.
   //   - markReadable(): Tells the stream that something is ready for synchronous reading.
-  // - markDrained(): Tells the stream that no more data will become available for read.
+  //   - markClosed(): Tells the stream that no more data will become available for read.
+  // - Error signaling
-  // - markErrored(error): Tells the stream that the source is errored. init(delegate)
+  //   - markErrored(error): Tells the stream that the source is errored. start(delegate)

-  // Returns something.
+  // Returns something generated.
 If data availability is changed, should call appropriate
   // delegate function to update the stream. read()
-  // May return something.
+  // Do something to cancel the source.
+May return something. cancel(reason)

-  cancel(reason)
+  // Should interpret the given number v to update how much data to generate / pull and buffer
+  // in the source.
   get onWindowUpdate(v)
 }

-class ReadableStream {
+class ThinReadableStream {
   constructor(underlyingSource)

-  // - "locked" -> available
-  // - available -> "locked"
-  //   - normal -> "cancelled", "errored"
+  // - normal -> "cancelled", "errored", "closed"
   //   - "waiting" -> "readable"
-  //     - "readable" -> "waiting", "drained"
+  //   - "readable" -> "waiting"
-  //   - "drained"
+  // - "closed"
   // - "cancelled"
   // - "errored"
   get state()

-  // Returns a promise which gets fulfilled when this instance enters "readable" state. get readable()
+  // Returns a promise which gets fulfilled when this instance enters "readable" or "closed" state. get ready()
   // Returns something returned by the underlying source.
   //
   // Available in "readable" state.